How To Efficiently Track Sales Activities & Sales Orders With a Sales Tracker

 A sales goal tracker can help you determine if your balance of new and returning customers is on track with metrics such as:

-• Repeat Customer Rate: This metric refers to how many customers made at least two or more purchases within a certain time period.
+• This metric refers to how many customers made at least two or more purchases within a certain time period.
 This information can be used in conjunction with other metrics to help you determine the value that your customers place in your business, alongside how much repeat business is standard for all your customers.

 Why Sales Tracking with a Spreadsheet No Longer Cuts it